About the Organization :

 Health

-- To promote and support youth friendly programmes aimed at responsible sexual behaviour.
+- To promote and support youth-friendly programs aimed at responsible sexual behavior.

-- To establish youth health clubs for creating an easy environment to have discussion on youth health and to conduct coeval education programs.
+- To establish youth health clubs for creating an easy environment to have discussions on youth health and to conduct coeval education programs.

 - To make arrangements for the availability of a youth health expert on demand from such clubs.

-- To implement awareness programs and provide information about matters like healthy environment for healthy life, healthy food and life style for healthy life, procreative health.
+- To implement awareness programs and provide information about matters like healthy environments for healthy lives, healthy food and lifestyles for healthy lives, and procreative health.

-- To launch awareness programs for protecting adolescent boys and girls against sexual violence likely to occur against them at work place.
+- To launch awareness programs for protecting adolescent boys and girls against sexual violence likely to occur against them at the workplace

 Environment